 So, ALL pulleys require three things in order to function as anything other than a fashionable paperweight:

-1. A rope, cable, belt, or other flexible long piece of material.
+- A rope, cable, belt, or another flexible long piece of material.

-2. A cylinder-ish piece of solid material (This would be the pulley.
+- A cylinder-ish piece of solid material (This would be the pulley.)

 Most discussions of pulleys refer to block-and-tackles, which are used to lift heavy weights across long distances with.
 Like, say, in a drawbridge, or on a boat.
 Generally, the more block-and-tackles you set up in a system, the easier it is to lift the heavy weight.